maphew/zadam-trilium-wiki/Attributes.md

 ## Relations
 Relation is a kind of link between two notes.

-This could be used when you e.g. keep a people database, you can use relations to keep formal links between people - e.g. note "Mike" will have relation "is husband of" note "Kate".
+This could be used when you e.g. keep a book database, you can use relations to keep formal links between the book (note) and the book's author (note) by defining an "author" relation on the book note pointing to the author's note.

-More importantly relations are used for some more advanced things - like attaching scripts to events happening on certain note.
+Relations are used also for some advanced scripting - like attaching scripts to events happening on certain note.

 ### Standard relations